-As of the effective date of this MD&A, the Company has completed 196 drill holes at Gold Springs, including 14 reverse circulation (RC) drill holes in the 2015 drill program, for a total of 28,443 metres to date.
+As of the effective date of this MD&A, the Company has completed 196 drill holes at Gold Springs for a total of 28,443 metres.
 Most of the drilling has been focused on the Jumbo and Grey Eagle Zones.
 These two targets represent only two of the twenty-six outcropping targets identified so far in the 74.7 sq. km.
 Gold Springs District.